seahyinghang8/asst2/README.md

 Also modify `ChatState.addMessage()` to be thread-safe.
 Note that `addMessage()` is responsible for waking any blocked calls to `recentMessages()` so that they can return the newly posted messages.

 When blocking a thread for any reason, do not use `Thread.sleep()`, as this degrades responsiveness and is considered a poor concurrency practice.
 Instead use `Object.wait()` or another similar method to make the thread block properly.

+## Functional Correctness (50 points) ##

+Since the performance of the chat server is limited by network I/O, this assignment will be graded only on correctness.
+We will test your application with a number of concurrent sessions by opening several browser tabs, typing into each one, and making sure the chat room behaves correctly.

+Please note that we will never test your chat server with more than 8 simultaneous connections, but that even with more than 8 simultaneous connections, the server must never drop any connections and should eventually respond to all requests (perhaps with poor performance).

+Example functional correctness problems we’re looking for include:
+  - Protocol errors
+      - Early empty responses
+      o Responses that don’t include the latest data o Room contents in a different order for different clients

+Note that when testing your chat server, we will never test with more than 8 simultaneous connections.

+## Concurrency and Thread-Safety (50 points) ##

+Additionally, we will manually audit your code to evaluate your use of synchronization primitives and verify the thread-safety of your algorithms and implementation.
+Example concurrency problems we’re looking for include:

+- Generic concurrency problems o Unprotected access to mutable data o Incorrect protection o (Potential) deadlocks o Missed wakeups

+- Poor concurrency practices
+  o Busy-waiting (a.k.a. spin-waiting) o Use of Thread.sleep() o Locks held during I/O